docker-archive/classicswarm/docs/secure-swarm-tls.md

 ---
 description: Swarm and transport layer security
 keywords: docker, swarm, TLS, discovery, security, certificates
-title: Use Docker Swarm with TLS
 ---

+# Use Docker Classic Swarm with TLS

 All nodes in a Swarm cluster must bind their Docker daemons to a network port.
 This has obvious security implications.
 These implications are compounded when